dustinpfister/blog_posts/_posts/js-math-random.md

 ## 1 - what to know first, and some Basic Math random examples

 Many of the examples here are fairly basic, and easy to just copy and paste over into a project.
-Still I assume that you have at least some background when it comes to getting started with javaScript.
-In this section I will be starting out with some fairly basic examples of the Math.random method but I will not be covering every little detail that you should maybe all ready know before hard.
+Still I assume that you have at least some background when it comes to [getting started with javaScript](/2018/11/27/js-getting-started/).
+I will not be going over every little detail that you should be aware of before hand in this post as I want to make the focus on the Math random method, and various other related topics that might come up when it comes to using such a method.
+However I will be touching base on a few things that you might want to read up more on before continuing to read the rest of this post.

+In this section I will also be starting out with some fairly basic examples of the Math.random method these will just be the usual hello world style type examples.
+However in the process of doing so I will also be going over some of the basics of expressions, and writing functions in the process of doing so.

 ### 1.1 - The examples here can be found on my github